This might interest startup founders.

 While Steve Jobs wasn’t technical, he had an engineering genius as a co-founder in Steve Wozniak.
 Steve Jobs was inspired to build what was probably one of the first personal computers in the world when he saw what Steve Wozniak had built as a pet project — a central processing unit that could connect to a television monitor and a keyboard.

-If Steve Jobs did not have a technical co-founder like Steve Wozniak, it is not clear whether he would be able to bring about the personal computer revolution without the technical skills required to do so by himself (Computers were big machines that took up an entire room and were only used by big businesses and universities at that time, the concept of a personal computer was revolutionary).
+If Steve Jobs did not have a technical co-founder like Steve Wozniak, he might not have brought about the personal computer revolution.
+Computers were big machines that took up an entire room and were only used by big businesses and universities at that time.
+The concept of a personal computer was revolutionary.

 COMBO TYPE: Visionary + Technical

-Jack Ma, on the other hand, was not a technical founder.
-He admitted himself in talks that even today, he isn’t very tech savvy.
-He also jokingly said that his lack of tech savvy-ness made him the perfect candidate to test his company’s products.
-This was because, if he din’t know how to use it, it would mean that it was too complicated for the common man like him.
+Jack Ma was not a technical founder.
+He admitted that even today, he isn’t very tech savvy.
+He also jokingly said that his lack of tech-savviness made him the perfect candidate to test his company’s products.
+This was because, if he didn’t know how to use it, it would mean that it was too complicated for the common man like him.

 However, Jack Ma had 18 friends as co-founders, presumably some of whom picked up the technical skills required to build Alibaba into what it is today.
-Jack Ma and his team also struggled tremendously during Alibaba’s early days, to which he admitted that the 1 Billion USD investment by Yahoo and the technical help received as a result of the Yahoo investment helped catapult the company’s technology by a far cry.
+Jack Ma and his team also struggled tremendously during Alibaba’s early days.
+He admitted that the USD1 billion investment by Yahoo and the technical help received helped catapult the company’s technology tremendously.

 TYPE: Rockstar Team Builder

 Elon Musk, on the other hand, is an incredibly smart and technical founder.
-When he started his first technology company, Zip2, the site would only be up during the day because they only had one computer to host the website on and he needed to write code for it during the night.
+When he started his first technology company, Zip2, the site would only be up during the day.
+This was because they only had one computer to host the website on, and he needed to write code for it during the night.

-When he started his rocket company, Space X; he learnt about rocket science by reading books and talking to various experts on the subject.
-He was also planning to get his phd in physics before deciding to dropout to start an internet company first so he wouldn’t miss the opportunity to do so.
+When he started his rocket company, Space X; he learned about rocket science by reading books and talking to various experts on the subject.
+He also took his PhD in Physics before dropping out to start an internet company first, so he wouldn’t miss the opportunity to do so.

-Without the deep technical knowledge that he had with software, physics and rocket science; it would be hard for him to be able to revolutionise entire industries like he did.
+Without the deep technical knowledge that he had with software, physics, and rocket science, it would’ve been hard to revolutionize entire industries like he did.